Anita Sarkeesian: Media appearances

 Sarkeesian and her work have come to much greater public attention following the announcement of Tropes vs. Women in Video Games and the harassment she subsequently faced.
 These events helped bring the issue of pervasive sexual harassment in video game culture to mainstream media attention.
 Discussions occurred in a range of publications and outlets, including The New York Times, The Guardian and New Statesman.
 Sarkeesian's elevated profile led to speaking engagements on sexual harassment and online communities at the TEDxWomen conference and several universities.
+Media scholar Soraya Murray calls Sarkeesian emblematic of "a burgeoning organized feminist critique" of stereotyped and objectified portrayals of women in video games.

 Speaking at the XOXO Festival in September 2014, Sarkeesian described the allegation that she and other women fabricated harassment as itself being a form of harassment.
 "Harassment is the background radiation of my life," she later remarked in a Bloomberg Businessweek cover story on her work and the video game industry.

 On October 29, 2014, Sarkeesian was interviewed on The Colbert Report where she discussed the harassment she suffered as a result of GamerGate and her views on making video games more inclusive.
 She told Colbert that video games often portray women in a manner which "reinforces the cultural myth that women are sexual objects" and that her goal is not to censor video games, but to raise awareness of how women can be portrayed in more realistic, less stereotypical ways.

 The harassment of Sarkeesian and other women in gaming was featured in the January 14, 2015, edition of Nightline.
 When asked by ABC News why there was so much anger, she responded "I think it comes from this idea that gaming is a male-dominated space, and that games are for men by men... it's a very misogynist backlash".
 She appears in the 2015 documentary GTFO.